ryanbnl/randomstuff/my-first-spec.md

 Response description:

 	Returns an json array containing a list of data batches in reverse-chronological order - so the latest update comes first.
 The timespan of the file is included along with a relative url to the coco filter binary and to the data file binary.
+The hash identifies the uri_data and thus changes if the data changes (so mistakes can be fixed).

 ...
 ...